Nimhaiworkshopitaly/seeg-state-transition-modeling/README.md

 ## Interpretation boundary

 The cross-subject experiment uses only parcel labels represented in both subjects; missing parcels are not zero-filled.
-PCA and linear-model scaling are estimated from the training fold only.
+PCA and linear model scaling are estimated from the training fold only.
 Nevertheless, different subjects may sample different locations and numbers of contacts within the same macro-parcel.
-The transfer results are therefore exploratory and do not establish global network-state generalizability.
+The transfer results are therefore exploratory and do not establish global network state generalizability.